2i2c-org/team-roles-geekbot-sweep/README.md

 ### `get_slack_team_members.py`

 This script interacts with the Slack API to produce a dictionary of Slack users who are members of a given Slack team (formally called a "usergroup" in the API), and their IDs.
-The script requires two environment variables to be set:
+The script requires two variables to be set:

-- `TEAM_NAME`: The name of the Slack team to list members of, e.g., `meeting-facilitators` or `support-stewards`
+- `team_name` (cli argument): The name of the Slack team to list members of, e.g., `meeting-facilitators` or `support-stewards`
-- `SLACK_BOT_TOKEN`: A bot user token for a Slack App installed into the workspace.
+- `SLACK_BOT_TOKEN` (environment variable): A bot user token for a Slack App installed into the workspace.
   The bot requires the `usergroups:read` and `users:read` permission scopes to operate.
   It does not need to be a member of any channels in the Slack workspace.